 Emotional Support Counseling: Therapy/(LCSW)

 If you are experiencing a need for emotional support counseling because of depression, anxiety, phobias, trauma/PTSD, grief & loss, Bipolar…or life transitions such as the loss of a loved one, divorce, retirement, loss of a job…I am able to help you sort through the difficult emotions and to work on solutions that will allow you to move forward.
+I believe that people have the wisdom within them but sometimes it becomes difficult to connect to that inner wisdom and counseling may be a helpful way to gainmore clarity.

 “Healing may not be so much about getting better, as about letting go of everything that isn’t you—all of the expectations, all of the beliefs, and becoming who you are.”
 (Rachel Naomi Remen)